indradhanush/indradhanush.github.io/_posts/blog/2025-01-28-TIL-magit-status-here.md

 title: 'TIL: magit-status-here'
 categories: blog
 tags: ['emacs', 'magit', 'productivity', 'programming', 'til']
-excerpt: "TIL that magit-status-here for the current buffer"
+excerpt: "TIL that magit-status-here will take the focus to the most recent changes on the current buffer"
 date:  10 October, 2024
 author: self
 ---

 TIL that `magit-status-here` will open the magit-status buffer with the focus on the diff of the current file.
+And more specifically, the diff in the latest iteration of changes.
 For example, normally I run `magit-status` through a keybdinging.
 Which will open the `magit-status` buffer with the project.
 When I run `magit-status` on this blog's repository while writing this post, I get
 this:

 <figure>